-Customize your website navigation starting from the backend settings.
+Customize your website navigation, starting from the backend settings.

-Create custom navigation categories, expand navigation area
+Create custom navigation categories, expand the navigation area

-For example, if you want to create a footer navigation, just click the Add New Category button, enter "Footer Navigation" as the category name, and save.Thus, a brand new navigation area has been created, which will be independent of the main navigation, allowing you to configure a dedicated set of links for it.This flexibility ensures that the website content can be organized according to different functions and layout requirements, greatly improving the adaptability and user experience of the website.
+For example, if you want to create a footer navigation, just click the Add New Category button, enter "Footer Navigation" as the category name, and save.Thus, a brand new navigation area has been created, which will be independent of the main navigation, allowing you to configure a dedicated set of links for it.This flexibility ensures that the website content can be organized according to different functional and layout requirements, greatly enhancing the adaptability and user experience of the website.

 Each navigation link has the following configurable options:

-• Parent Navigation:The CMS supports two-level navigation links, which means you can create main navigation items that include submenus.Through selecting an existing main navigation item as 'Parent Navigation', you can set the current link as a secondary sublink below it.If "Top Navigation" is selected, it means that the link will be displayed as a first-level navigation at the top level.
+• Parent navigation:The AnQi CMS supports two-level navigation links, which means you can create a main navigation item that includes submenus.By selecting an existing main navigation item as the 'parent navigation', you can set the current link as a secondary sub-link below it.If you select 'Top-level navigation', it means that the link will be displayed as a first-level navigation at the top level.

-• External links:Provided the greatest flexibility, you can manually enter any internal or external URL address.
+• External links:Provided with the greatest flexibility, you can manually enter any internal or external URL address.
 This is very useful for linking to partner websites, external resources, or specific sub-paths of a website.

 By the above configuration, you can build a navigation structure that is clear, informative, and easy for users to understand.